Best Heads For Gen-1 SBC

 Compression Ratio

-If your 350 SBC has flat-top pistons with valve reliefs, any 64cc chamber head will immediately help by adding compression.
+If your 350 SBC has flat-top pistons with valve relief's, any 64cc chamber head will immediately help by adding compression.
 Going from a factory 76cc chamber head to a 64cc chamber head will raise engine compression from 8.5:1 to 9.7:1 with no other changes.

-Head Bolts - Cast Iron vs Aluminum Heads
+Head Bolts For Aluminum Heads

-Factory head bolts from a cast iron head cannot be used with aluminum heads.
+Factory head bolts from a cast-iron head cannot be used with aluminum heads.
 Why?
 There are two reasons for this:

 Aluminum head bolts need to be installed with a flat washer, so the head of the bolt doesn't "sink" into the soft alloy.
 This can cause cracks in the head.